iispokon/cfs-admin-api/README.md

 * auth_token - The authrorization token if the request is successfull
 * success - True, False indicating whether the token generation is success or failure
 * message - The detail message

+####AccountState
+Documentation available from your Bitcasa SA or Sales Rep

+####Create
+Documentation available from your Bitcasa SA or Sales Rep

+####Delete
+Documentation available from your Bitcasa SA or Sales Rep

 [virtualenv]:http://virtualenv.readthedocs.org/en/latest/virtualenv.html
 [virtualenvwrapper]:http://virtualenvwrapper.readthedocs.org/en/latest/install.html